What is Oceanology: From Waves to Wonders - Explore Branches of Science and Engineering

 One of the defining features of the oceans is their vastness.
 The Pacific Ocean, for example, covers an area larger than all of Earth’s continents combined.
 Its immense size influences global weather patterns and plays a crucial role in regulating the Earth’s climate.

 The oceans are also home to incredible underwater mountain ranges, known as mid-ocean ridges.
 These ridges are formed by tectonic activity and can stretch for thousands of kilometers.
-They are the birthplaces of new oceanic crust and are teeming with unique ecosystems adapted to the extreme conditions of hydrothermal vents.

 Another fascinating physical feature of the oceans is the presence of deep-sea trenches, which are the deepest parts of the ocean floor.
 The Mariana Trench, located in the western Pacific Ocean, reaches a staggering depth of over 36,000 feet, making it the deepest known point in any ocean.
 These trenches are often accompanied by seismic activity and are home to diverse and mysterious forms of life.